mgranja/Flight_Delay_Prediction_Model/README.md

 ![ROC Curve](ROC_Curve_AllCarriers.png)

 With only one variable, the average ROC AUC score is over 60% which is a better prediction than a random estimate.
-This suggests additional variables have the potential to improve the score's value.

 Depending on the audience, there is an argument on what has a higher importance -- Precision or Recall scores.